Jain vegetarianism

-Jain vegetarianism is practised by the followers of Jain culture and philosophy.
+Jain vegetarianism is practiced by the followers of Jain culture and philosophy.
 It is one of the most rigorous forms of spiritually motivated diet on the Indian subcontinent and beyond.
-The Jain cuisine is completely lacto-vegetarian and also excludes root and underground vegetables such as potato, garlic, onion etc., to prevent injuring small insects and microorganisms; and also to prevent the entire plant getting uprooted and killed.
+The Jain cuisine is completely lacto-vegetarian and excludes root and underground vegetables such as potato, garlic, and onion to prevent injuring small insects and microorganisms.
+Other vegetables that have a higher chance of containing small organisms such as cauliflower, eggplant, mushroom and broccoli are also not consumed.
+The diet is associated with practices that aim to minimise harm to plants, such as avoiding the uprooting of entire plants during harvest.
 It is practised by Jain ascetics and lay Jains.

 The objections to the eating of meat, fish and eggs are based on the principle of non-violence (ahimsa, figuratively "non-injuring").
 Every act by which a person directly or indirectly supports killing or injury is seen as act of violence (himsa), which creates harmful reaction karma.
 The aim of ahimsa is to prevent the accumulation of such karma.
 The extent to which this intention is put into effect varies greatly among Hindus, Buddhists and Jains.
 Jains believe nonviolence is the most essential religious duty for everyone (ahinsā paramo dharmaḥ, a statement often inscribed on Jain temples).
 It is an indispensable condition for liberation from the cycle of reincarnation, which is the ultimate goal of all Jain activities.
 Jains share this goal with Hindus and Buddhists, but their approach is particularly rigorous and comprehensive.
 Their scrupulous and thorough way of applying nonviolence to everyday activities, and especially to food, shapes their entire lives and is the most significant hallmark of Jain identity.
 A side effect of this strict discipline is the exercise of asceticism, which is strongly encouraged in Jainism for lay people as well as for monks and nuns.
 Out of the five types of living beings, a householder is forbidden to kill, or destroy, intentionally, all except the lowest (the one sensed, such as vegetables, herbs, cereals, etc., which are endowed with only the sense of touch).

-Practice
+The Doctrinal Foundation: A Metaphysics of Spiritual Survival

+The Jain vegetarian diet is not merely an ethical choice but a mandatory, foundational practice rooted in the religion's core metaphysics.
+The diet is understood as the primary, daily application of Ahimsa (non-violence), which Jainism holds as the supreme duty (Ahimsa Paramo Dharma).
+This rigorous discipline is considered essential for the soul's liberation (Moksha).